-Changing out a storage drive is more complex than replacing RAM.
-You’ll need to connect the SATA power and data cables to your computer’s power supply and motherboard, respectively, and either transfer your operating system to the new drive, or install it from scratch.
-It’s an excellent idea to back up your crucial files to an external drive, or a cloud storage service like Dropbox, before starting the installation process.
+If you’re replacing your boot drive, you will need to transfer your operating system to the new drive or install it from scratch.
+It’s an excellent idea to back up your crucial files to an external drive or a cloud storage service like Dropbox, before starting the installation process.

 Add or upgrade your video card

 While we would like to advise you to upgrade from integrated graphics to a dedicated graphics card or to slap down $500 or $1,000 for an example of one of the world’s most powerful cards, the fact of the matter is that early 2021 is an awful time to buy a graphics card.
 Prices have risen considerably while supply is very tight, and you can literally spend more on a graphics card than a new Sony PS5 or Microsoft Xbox — except that consoles are also in short supply.
 By all means, refer to our guide for building a 4K gaming PC, but graphics are a huge problem right now.